andrd3v/mem/README.md

 ## How to Use

 - Permissions: The tool requires access to the task ports of processes.
-This may require root privileges (run with sudo ./program) or the appropriate entitlements (sign with ent.plist).
+This may require root privileges (run with sudo ./program)

 ## Usage